 - 3G: 850Mhz (Band 5), 1900Mhz (Band 2)

 - LTE: 700 Mhz (Band 12), 1700/2100Mhz (Band 4), 1900Mhz (Band 2)

 Since T-Mobile also uses GSM technology, their phones may work, but you should check first, as above.
-Please keep in mind that most Verizon Wireless or Sprint phones are unlikely to work with the AT&T network.
+Please keep in mind that most Verizon Wireless or Sprint phones are unlikely to work with the AT&T network unless they are unlocked.

 It's worth knowing that many of the recent versions of the Samsung Galaxy and the Apple iPhones will work on multiple networks, but be sure to check with the new carrier to confirm your phone's compatibility.

 Bringing Your Own Phone to an AT&T MVNO

 There are numerous advantages if you bring your own phone to an AT&T MVNO:

 1. Save money!
 Don't fall into the trap of upgrading every 18 months just because your carrier told you too!